 Upon retirement, employees receive their defined benefit in the form of a regular payment, typically on a monthly basis.
 The payment may be for a fixed period, such as a certain number of years, or for the employee’s lifetime.

-One of the key advantages of a defined benefit plan is that it provides a predictable and stable source of income for employees upon retirement.
-This can be particularly valuable for employees who are planning for their financial future and want to know exactly how much money they will have to live on after they retire.
+One of the key advantages of a defined benefit plan is that it provides a predictable and stable source of income for employees.
+This can be particularly valuable for employees who are planning for their financial future.
+They want to know exactly how much money they will have when they retire.

 Examples of Defined Benefit Plans